SGpp/DisCoTec/docs/simple_tutorial.md

 Now, DisCoTec comes into play.
 Create a new folder or project that can access both `YourSimulation` and DisCoTec.
 For the combination technique, multiple instances of `YourSimulation` will be instantiated, each at different resolutions.
-The `Task` class is the interface you will need to implement here.
+The `Task` class is the interface you will need to implement.
 With `YourSimulation`, that will be as simple as:

 ```cpp